espressomd/espresso/doc/sphinx/analysis.rst

 Analysis
 ========

-The :class:`espressomd.analyze.Analysis` class provides online-calculation of local and global observables.
+The :mod:`espressomd.analyze` module provides online-calculation of local and global observables.
 These exist for convenience and historical reasons.
 Since arithmetic in TCL was quite painful to perform, there exists a series of common analysis routines which can be used whenever possible.
 They usualy have parts of the calculations performed in the core.